Gwen Hales – Circus Director / Physical Theatre Performer

 In 2012 Gwen was part of the core devising team for the Olympic sailing opening ceremony in Weymouth, Battle for the Winds.
 This complicated co-production from Cirque Bijou and Desperate Men included an innovative mobile street show and a theatrical spectacle set on a bespoke structure suspended from a crane.

 She was Aerial Director for the touring production of Hetty Feather (dir.
-Sally Cookson), which was nominated for an Olivier Award in 2015. www.hettyfeatherlive.com
+Sally Cookson), which was nominated for an Olivier Award in 2015.
+This show is happily returning for winter 2017/18. www.hettyfeatherlive.com

 Gwen collaborated with Sally Cookson for a stage adaption of the classic Fellini film La Strada – a co-production from Belgrade Theatre Coventry, Kenny Wax Ltd, Cambridge Arts Theatre and Bristol Old Vic. www.lastradalive.com

-She will be working with the National Theatre again on their 2017 production of Angels in America (dir.
+She worked with the National Theatre again on their 2017 production of Angels in America (dir.
 Marianne Elliott). www.nationaltheatre.org.uk/shows/angels-in-america

 Links to videos of Gwen’s work and collaborative organisations: